A group of people look at the camera and smile. They're standing in the LCC building, behind a round table.

 Find how to get involved!

-As it says on our bathroom doors: "There is no longer Jew nor Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus."
+"There is no longer Jew nor Greek, there is no longer slave or free, there is no longer male and female; for all of you are one in Christ Jesus."
 Galatians 3:28

 We believe in the extraordinary love